How to balance structured activities and unstructured time this summer

 Second Annual First Tee Ancira Hole-in-One Shootout Sets Records at The Quarry Golf Club

-The Second Annual First Tee Ancira Hole-in-One Shootout delivered an unforgettable night of golf, excitement, and community impact at The Quarry Golf Club in San Antonio.
-With a record-breaking 125 participants and over $60,000 raised for First Tee Greater San Antonio, this year’s event was bigger and better than ever.
+The Second Annual First Tee Ancira Hole-in-One Shootout delivered an unforgettable event of golf, excitement, and community impact at The Quarry Golf Club in San Antonio.
+With a record-breaking 126 participants and over $60,000 raised for First Tee Greater San Antonio, this year’s event was bigger and better than ever.

 A One-of-a-Kind Golf Experience